akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Outside, the staghound growled low in his throat, but did not move from the bracken.
 Goosie hissed once, then fell silent.
 Animals know when to wait.

 Another horn sounded – closer now.
 The hired outlaws looked worried.
 "The royal forester?
 Next the castle men!
-Nay, this is fool's pay.
+Nay, this is fool’s pay.
 I'm off."
 One slipped out the door.
 A second followed, leaving one.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)

 ## Chapter 38 – The Candlestick

-When the swords first clashed, Beatrice's fingers were working with frustrating slowness.
+When the swords first clashed, Beatrice’s fingers were working with frustrating slowness.

 She was close enough to see the fight, far enough to be out of the way.